Natural Climate Solutions: Monthly News & Reports Summary

 - ART Consultation for Updated HFLD Approach.
 The Secretariat of the Architecture for REDD+ Transactions (ART) has launched a public stakeholder consultation for a revised version of the High-Forest, Low-Deforestation (HFLD) crediting level approach for Version 2.0 of The REDD+ Environmental Excellence Standard (TREES).
 The consultation will be open until 23 June 2021.

-- GCF Draft Sectoral Guide on Forests and Land Use: The Green Climate Fund (GCF) launched a consultation on the draft sectoral guides they have developed, including the Draft GCF Sectoral Guide on Forests & Land Use.
+- GCF Draft Sectoral Guide on Forests and Land Use: The Green Climate Fund (GCF) launched a consultation on the draft sectoral guides they have developed, including the Draft GCF Sectoral Guide on bitcoin mixing Forests & Land Use.
 See the recording and presentation materials from the introductory webinar held on 28 April.
 The deadline to submit comments is 25 June 2021.

 Policy & Market Developments